Lunar New Year

 - Use condoms to reduce your risk of sexually transmitted diseases (STDs).
-Carry condoms that you purchased in the United States and store them in a dry and cool place (out of direct sunlight).
+Bring condoms purchased in the United States and store them in a dry and cool place (out of direct sunlight).
 Read more about how to prevent STDs by visiting the Traveler STD page.
-Condoms can also reduce the chance of getting Zika from sex.

-- Do not touch birds, pigs, or other animals, and avoid farms and poultry markets.
-Bird flu viruses, such as H7N9 and H5N1, have been seen in China.
+- Do not touch birds, pigs, or other animals.
+Avoid farms and live animal markets.
+Bird flu viruses, such as H7N9 and H5N1, have been reported in China.

 - Choose safe transportation.
 Motor vehicle crashes are the #1 killer of healthy US citizens in foreign countries.
 Read about ways to prevent transportation injuries by visiting CDC’s International Road Safety page.

 - Reduce your exposure to germs.
-Wash your hands often, and avoid contact with people who are sick.
+Wash your hands often.
+Avoid contact with people who are sick.
 Read more about reducing your exposure to germs in the Stay Healthy and Safe section of CDC’s page for your destination.

 - Talk to a doctor or nurse if you feel seriously ill, especially if you have a fever.